-Children with a Statement of Special Educational Need or with an Education, Health and Care (EHC) plan naming

-Holy Trinity C of E Primary School will always be offered places.
+Children with an Education, Health and Care (EHC) plan naming Holy Trinity C of E Primary School will always be offered places.
 If there is then greater demand for admission than there are places available, the following criteria will be applied in the order set out below:

-- Looked-after children and children who were previously looked after, but ceased to be so because, immediately after being looked after, they became subject to an adoption, child arrangements or special guardianship order - Children previously in state care outside of England.
-This refers to children who were previously in state care outside of England, and have ceased to be in state care as a result of being adopted. - 3.
-Siblings of children currently in the school.
-Parents should note that "current" means that your older child must still be in the school at the point when your younger child enters it. - 4.
-Other children whose parents wish them to be educated at Holy Trinity Church of England Primary School DDMAT.
+Looked-after children and children who were previously looked after, but ceased to be so because, immediately after being looked after, they became subject to an adoption, child arrangements or special guardianship order (see note 1) including Children previously in state care outside of England.
+This refers to children who were previously in state care outside of England, and have ceased to be in state care as a result of being adopted (see note 2).

+- Siblings of children currently in the school.
+Parents should note that "current" means that your older child must still be in the school at the point when your younger child enters it. - 3.
+Other children whose parents wish them to be educated at Holy Trinity Church of England Primary School Durham and Newcastle Learning Trust.
 Proximity of the child's home, as measured by the straight line distance between the home and the school with those living nearer being accorded the higher priority.